adamnfish/PebRunner/README.md

 ### Known issues

-It only supports 8 clicks at the moment (that's all that fit on screen).
-If you have a super-janky-combo deck that needs more than 8 clicks in a turn then good for you but you'll struggle here.
-If you continue past 8 it'll start from 1 again so you should still be able to use PebRunner to help a bit.
+It only supports 6 clicks at the moment (that's all that fit on screen).
+If you have a super-janky-combo deck that needs more than 6 clicks in a turn then good for you but you'll struggle here.
+If you continue past 6 it'll start from 1 again so you should still be able to use PebRunner to help.

 Random numbers are currently chosen from 1-5 and there's currently no way to change this.